jonathanpotts/Ring/README.md

     // Get the URI of the recording of the most recent ding. var recordingUri = await ring.GetRecordingUriAsync(dings[0]);

-    // Get the type of the most recent ding. var dingType = dings[0].Type;
+    // Get the description of the Ring device that the first active ding occurred from. var dingDeviceDescription = dings[0].Device.Description;
   }
 }
 catch (Exception ex)